AllenKaplan/Card-Shop/README.md

 Once you have all of these included, git clone the repository and you should be ready to go!

-If DatabaseAccess.java is throwing exceptions, then anywhere the DEPLOYMENT_ACCESS string is being used needs to be changed to DEVELOPMENT_ACCESS.
+If DatabaseAccess.java is throwing exceptions, check that in this file, on the final line where the instance is being constructed, the argument going into the constrcutor is DEVELOPMENT_ACCESS and not DEPLOYMENT_ACCESS.
+This will allow your server to connect to the database

 Note that sometimes the Web.xml file can cause exceptions to be thrown when run locally.
 If this happens, you need to change the redirectPath context-parameter value to be the name of the Card-Shop folder on your local machine.
 By default, this will be set to the root path "/".